Welcome

 Review in the dashboard

-Open app.crosscheck.cloud to browse checks organized by project.
-The detail view shows the capture alongside a tabbed devtools panel with console logs, network requests, and user actions.
-Developers can see exactly what happened — no more asking "what were the steps to reproduce?"
+Open app.crosscheck.cloud to browse your checks.
+If you assigned a project during the preview step, the check is organized under that project; otherwise it shows up under All Checks.
+Any comments you added during the preview are attached to the check as well.
+The detail view shows the check alongside a tabbed devtools panel with console logs, network requests, and user actions — so developers can see exactly what happened without asking "what were the steps to reproduce?"

 No video overhead with Instant Replay